<<*Optional*>> Text Blocks

-1.“Optional” text: This is pure ‘optional (take it or delete it) text.’
+1.“Optional” text: This is pure ‘optional' (take it or delete it) text.’
 It is sometimes called 'conditional' text.
-At document assembly time, the program will pause and ask “Include this text?” (or such other question as the user provides).
-The user need only select “Yes” or “No” to tell Pathagoras whether the text block should be retained in the final document.
+At document assembly time, the program will highlight the text, pause and ask “Do you want to keep this text?”.
+The user need only respond “Yes” or “No” to tell Pathagoras whether the text block should be retained in the final document.

 2.“Options” text: This block ‘type’ allows the user to select among several choices.
 Each choice is separated from the others by a simple, plain text slash (“/”).
 At document assembly time, the choice are presented to the user on a selection screen.
 The user selects one or more of the displayed choices.